fingerpich/jalali-moment/README.md

 # Jalali Moment

 Display, parse, manipulate and validate jalali (Persian, Khorshidi, Shamsi) or Gregorian (Miladi) dates and times and also convert Jalali (Persian, Khorshidi, Shamsi) date to Gregorian (Miladi) or vice versa in javascript or typescript.
 [DEMO](https://fingerpich.github.io/jalali-moment)

 Read this in other languages: [فارسی](./README.fa.md)

+It was a fork of [moment-jalali](https://github.com/jalaali/moment-jalaali) but the main goal of this repository is to facilitate converting any library using [moment.js](https://momentjs.com/) to be compatible with jalali calendar system.
+[List of packages](https://www.npmjs.com/browse/depended/jalali-moment) use [jalali-moment](https://github.com/fingerpich/jalali-moment) to convert calendar system.

 [![MIT License][license-image]][license-url]
 [![Build Status][travis-image]][travis-url]